machinetranslate/machinetranslate.org/events/slug-llms-in-localisation.md

     name: Washington, United States of America
 ---

-The **Seattle Localization User Group** meetup took place on 13 September, 2023, in Seattle, Washington.
+The **Seattle Localisation User Group** meetup took place on 13 September, 2023, in Seattle, Washington.

-A panel discussed ***Applications of Large Language Models (LLMs) in Localization***.
+A panel discussed ***Applications of Large Language Models (LLMs) in Localisation***.

-> Our panelists have deep subject matter expertise on AI, Generative AI, and LLMs, and have unique perspectives on how these technologies can be used in the context of localization.
+> Our panellists have deep subject matter expertise on AI, Generative AI, and LLMs, and have unique perspectives on how these technologies can be used in the context of localisation.

 ### Location